Explicit Deligne pairing: Determinant functor and determinant of cohomology

 We will also need an important property of the determinant of cohomology:

-\begin{proposition} Let $f:X\to S$ be a flat morphism between irreducible Noetherian schemes and let $\mathscr E$ be a locally free sheaf of finite rank on $X$.
+\begin{proposition} Let $f:X\to S$ be a flat morphism between integral Noetherian schemes and let $\mathscr F$ be a coherent sheaf on $X$.
 Moreover let $\mathscr L$ be an invertible sheaf on $S$.
 Then there is a canonical isomorphism between invertible sheaves on $S$:

 where $X_s$ is a generic fibre of $f$ . \end{proposition} \proof See \cite{KM}. \endproof